gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 ## Scenario #3.
 Specifying probing paths for a .DLL assembly

 But what if you need to specify probing paths not for a whole app, but for a specific assembly only?
-Say you created an Autodesk plugin that depends on `Newtonsoft.Json.dll` and a bunch of other assemblies, and then want to put all those 3rd party files somewhere else.
+Say you created an Autodesk AutoCAD plugin that depends on `Newtonsoft.Json.dll` and a bunch of other assemblies, and then want to put all those 3rd party files somewhere else.

 Contoso company met the very same challenge.
-They created an Autodesk plugin for their ContosoApp product.
+They created an AutoCAD plugin for their ContosoApp product.
 A straightforward way was to redistribute the dependencies together with plugin but its size then skyrocketed to 1 GB in ZIP file.
 Bummer.